 - nervousness and drenching sweat

 Helping clients manage the effects of withdrawal is a central focus of treatment at AFR.
 Patients who are addicted to heroin or cocaine, marijuana, alcohol, prescription drugs or illegal substances start treatment with detoxification.
 The availability of medical supervision during the critical stages of withdrawal is essential at all times.
-It is especially important when the possibility of seizures, convulsions, hallucinations or other complications exist.
+It is of particular importance when the possibility of seizures, convulsions, hallucinations or other complications exist.

 Choosing the Right Treatment Center